gacallea/itn1_cluster/ITN1_CLUSTER.md

 - Jormungandr Dashboard: [gacallea/itn1_cluster/blob/master/files/jormungandr-monitor.json](https://github.com/gacallea/itn1_cluster/blob/master/files/jormungandr-monitor.json)

 No need to reinvent the wheel here, please follow the official documentation if you need guidance: [Grafana Export/Import](https://grafana.com/docs/grafana/latest/reference/export_import/#importing-a-dashboard).

+**IMPORTANT: give Prometheus and the two exporters some time to collect data and generate metrics.
+Don't panic if your Grafana dashboards will be empty at first.
+As long as the are no errors.**

 Here's Insalada dahsborads examples: